Inula helenium aka Elecampagne

 Elecampagne, Elecampane, Scabwort

-How to care for Elecampagne
+How difficult is it to take care of Elecampagne

 Elecampagne presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.